 Public transport and autorickshaws are readily available in this area, and you might want to use them rather than take a car around since parking is especially hard to find.
 Most of your needs will be a short walk away though.
-The only downside as a resident of this area is parking, and the fact that it is inundated with shoppers, tourists and young people out on the town, especially on the weekend.
+The only downside as a resident of this area is parking and the fact that it is inundated with shoppers, tourists and young people out of the town, especially on the weekend.

-Restaurants: There are a slew of restaurants in this area, and you will be spoilt for choice.
+Restaurants: There is a slew of restaurants in this area, and you will be spoilt for choice.
 One of the finest restaurants in Bangalore (Sunny’s http://www.sunnysbangalore.in) serves up Italian and Mediterranean delights.
 Harima (Residency Road) is a popular Japanese place and UB City mall on Vittal Mallya Road has several options (Japanese – Shiro, Italian – Toscano, Mediterranean – Fava, North Indian – Rajdhani).
-On the top of Barton Centre on MG Road is Ebony (Indian, Continental), and its two sister establishments, the 13th Floor (lounge bar) and On the Edge (Thai/Med restaurant), all of which are very popular with expats.
+On the top of Barton Centre on MG Road is Ebony (Indian, Continental), and its two sister establishments, the 13th Floor (lounge bar) and On the Edge (Thai/Med restaurant), all of which are very popular with ex-pats.
 For a simple setting and great Indian food, there’s Queen’s on Church Street, and Koshy’s Cafe and Restaraunt (an old Bangalore institution) on St. Mark’s Road.
 A cluster of pubs and bars can also be found in this area, including the Hard Rock Cafe on St. Mark’s Road.